demisto/content/Packs/Phishing/README.md

 - Configure the inputs of the main `Phishing Investigation - Generic v2` playbook.
 - Optional - configure the Active Directory critical asset names under the inputs of the `Calculate Severity - Generic v2` inputs or leave them empty.
 - Optional - Should you want to perform domain-squatting checks - configure the `InternalDomains` input of the `Email Address Enrichment - Generic v2.1` playbook.
 We recommend to configure this so we can provide better insight into phishing emails.
+- Optional - Configure the `InternalRange` and `ResolveIP` inputs of the `IP Enrichment - External - Generic v2` playbook.
+- Optional - Configure the `Rasterize` and `VerifyURL` inputs of the `URL Enrichment - Generic v2` playbook.
 ##### Source Integrations
 WOP